Deputy Attorney General Goes On The Attack Over “Warrant-Proof Encryption”

 Apple didn’t immediately respond to a request for comment Tuesday.

-Speaking to Fast Company, Tommy Ross, senior vice president for policy at BSA – The Software Alliance, expressed the industry group’s concerns about Rosenstein’s statements.
+Speaking to Fast Company, Tommy Ross, senior director for policy at BSA – The Software Alliance, expressed the industry group’s concerns about Rosenstein’s statements.

 “Encryption is one of the real, rapidly evolving and increasingly important tools by which we keep our data secure,” he says.
 “Regulations that would mandate measures to in some way weaken that encryption cannot help but risk weakening the security of the data that the encryption is used to protect.”